elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

        test/kv/registry_test.exs:33: (test)
 ```

 We are going to solve this issue by defining a new supervisor that will spawn and supervise all buckets.
 Opposite to the previous Supervisor we defined, the children are not known upfront, but they are rather started dynamically.
-For those situations, we use a `DynamicSupervisor`.
+For those situations, we use a supervisor optimized to such use cases called `DynamicSupervisor`.
 The `DynamicSupervisor` does not expect a list of children during initialization; instead each child is started manually via `DynamicSupervisor.start_child/2`.

-> It's important to notice that even though `Supervisor` is also capable of starting children dynamically, the `DynamicSupervisor` module allow us to rely on an efficient implementation designed for this specific purpose.

 ## The bucket supervisor